Primordial black hole constraints for extended mass functions: Conclusions

 \section{Conclusions}

 We have studied the constraints on PBH DM with an extended mass function, presenting a general method for extracting these constraints from those for monochromatic PBH mass functions and discussing possible caveats associated with their interpretation.
 Our computations cover the broad mass range $10^{-18} - 10^{4}\Msun$ and show that extended mass functions do not generally alleviate the already existing constraints on the PBH DM fraction, because the allowed fraction decreases with increasing the width of the mass function.
-We have identified three mass windows where an appreciable fraction of DM can still consist of PBHs: $5\times10^{-16} \Msun$, $2\times10^{-14} \Msun$ and $25 - 100 \Msun$.
+We have identified three mass windows where an appreciable fraction of DM can still consist of PBHs: $4\times10^{-17} \Msun$, $2\times10^{-14} \Msun$ and $25 - 100 \Msun$.
 If all the constraints discussed in the literature are taken at face value and treated on an equal footing, then at most ${\cal O}(10\%)$ of DM can be in PBHs.
 However, if some of the dynamical constraints can be circumvented, then 100\% PBH DM might be allowed in these windows.
 Even ${\cal O}(10\%)$ DM in the ${\cal O}(10) \Msun$ window might suffice to explain the LIGO events.

-\acknowledgments We thank Juan Garcia-Bellido, Sebastien Clesse, Anne Green, Gert H\"utsi, Luca Marzola and Paul Schechter for useful discussions.
+\acknowledgments We thank Juan Garcia-Bellido, Sebastien Clesse, Anne Green, Gert H\"utsi, Chloe James-Turner, Luca Marzola, Paul Schechter and Danton Weil for useful discussions.
 We also thank an anonymous referee for important input.
 This work was supported by the Estonian Research Council grants IUT23-6 and EU through the ERDF CoE program grant TK133.
 T.T. is supported by the U.K. Science and Technology Facilities Council grant ST/J001546/1.

 \hypertarget{sec:combining}{}